 For maximum results, use this arm workout plan together with this leg day workout plan.

-During weeks one and two, you must use light weights so that you can practice proper form for best results.
+During weeks one and two, you must use light weights so that you can practice proper form for the best results.

 Remember to do at least 5 minutes of warm-up before and cool-down stretches after each workout session.

-Bicep exercises to tone upper arms
+Bicep exercises to tone flabby arms with weights

 1. Bicep curls